pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(printPrimes(6));
 ```

 How can we check if the number is prime?
 We could copy the code we wrote earlier.
-Or, we can just call `isPrime` inside this function
+Or, we can call `isPrime` inside this function.

 ```js
 const printPrimes = (limit) => {